ballerina-platform/ballerina-spec/beps/con-simple-clients/1442_simple_connector_operations.md

   and low-code environments to filter and prioritize them.
 - Ensure backward compatibility -- existing connectors and their full-API clients remain unchanged and available for advanced use cases.
-- Enable AI-driven automated generation of operation clients as an additional step in the existing connector generation workflow.
+- Enable AI-driven automated generation of connector clients as an additional step in the existing connector generation workflow.

 ## Non-Goals

 - Replacing or deprecating the existing OpenAPI-generated clients.
 The full client remains the "advanced" client for users who need complete API access.
-- Defining a fixed set of standard operation verbs (unlike Boomi).
+- Defining a fixed set of standard operation verbs (as some platforms mandate).
 Operation names are connector-specific and chosen by the connector author to best represent the service's domain.
 - Introducing triggers or event sources as part of this proposal.
 This proposal focuses solely on outbound operations.

 ## Design